 If you choose to include this type of question, be sure to ask about race and ethnicity separately.
 Race refers to a population’s physical characteristics, while ethnicity refers to groups that share a sense of identity, history, cultural roots, and, oftentimes, geography.

 Follow the lead set by the U.S. Census Bureau and other government institutions when using this demographic question.
-First ask, “Are you of Hispanic, Latino, or Spanish origin?” (ethnicity), followed by a race identification question like, “How would you describe yourself?”
+First ask, “Are you of Hispanic, Latino, or of Spanish origin?” (ethnicity), followed by a race identification question like, “How would you describe yourself?”

 The first question can be a simple Yes/No radio button; the second should include these commonly accepted options: